What Your Therapist Really Thinks: ‘I’m Not Sad My Grandmother’s Going to Die’

 Dear Bad Granddaughter,

 I once had a patient I’ll call Dave who had a difficult relationship with his dying father.
-His father was, by Dave’s account, a bully: Demeaning, critical, tremendously self-congratulatory, and full of himself.
+His father was, by Dave’s account, a bully: demeaning, critical, tremendously self-congratulatory, and full of himself.
 Somebody who had alienated both of his sons from a young age, and had a distant and contentious relationship with them as adults.
 Dave was 50 years old, married with children of his own, and as his father’s health condition worsened, he struggled with what he would say at the funeral.
 What could he say about his father that would ring true?
 Then Dave came to our session and told me about something that had happened when he went to visit his father on his deathbed.
 His father had reached out for his son’s hand and said, out of the blue, “I wish I’d treated you better.
 I was an asshole.”

 “I know,” Dave said.
 As in, I know you were an asshole.
 At first he was angry — did his father expect absolution now, at the 11th hour?
 As Dave saw it, we are who we are in life, and the time to make repairs is long before you leave this earth, not on the eve of your departure.
 You don’t automatically get the gift of closure, or forgiveness, from a deathbed confession.